Title IX/Sexual Harassment

 Parties who do not wish to proceed through the Formal Resolution Process may choose to resolve a formal complaint or complaint through the Informal Resolution Process.
 Generally, the Informal Resolution Process is less time intensive than an investigation and hearing process while still allowing an opportunity for members to address their concerns and actively participate in the resolution of their complaint.

 A formal complaint or complaint must be filed before an Informal Resolution Process can begin.
 The Informal Resolution Process is not available for formal complaints alleging Title IX Sexual Harassment where the Respondent is an employee and the Complainant is a student.
 All other formal complaints and complaints are eligible for Informal Resolution if the Parties voluntarily consent to the Informal Resolution Process.
-The College does not require as a condition of enrollment or continuing enrollment, or employment or continuing employment, or enjoyment of any other right, waiver of the right to an investigation and adjudication of complaints of sexual misconduct or formal complaints of Title IX sexual harassment.
-The College does not require either party to undergo an informal resolution.
+The University does not require as a condition of enrollment or continuing enrollment, or employment or continuing employment, or enjoyment of any other right, waiver of the right to an investigation and adjudication of complaints of sexual misconduct or formal complaints of Title IX sexual harassment.
+The University does not require either party to undergo an informal resolution.

-The informal resolution will be conducted by a member of the College's Title IX Team, who is well-trained on such processes.
+The informal resolution will be conducted by a member of the University's Title IX Team, who is well-trained on such processes.
 The facilitator will not have a conflict of interest or bias.
 An informal resolution may encompass a broad range of conflict resolution strategies, including, but not limited to, arbitration, mediation, shuttle diplomacy, or restorative justice.
 The informal process does not necessarily require the parties to meet or directly interact with each other.
 The Complainant and the Respondent each may be accompanied by an advisor during the Informal Resolution Process.
 Advisors are subject to the restrictions (see our Policy for details).

 The Title IX Coordinator will be responsible for determining whether the Informal Resolution Process is appropriate by assessing the totality of the circumstances including, but not limited to, the severity of the alleged sexual misconduct, the Parties' wishes, and the potential risks to the campus community.
 If a formal complaint or complaint is eligible for the Informal Resolution Process, the process may begin at any time prior to a determination regarding responsibility being reached.
-Prior to beginning the process, the College must:
+Prior to beginning the process, the University must:

 • Provide to the Parties a written notice disclosing: